IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ---

 ### Semantics of template tag components
-# 3 types of template location
+# How does it compare to the current format?

+- Imports required for
-- Template-only components
+  - Components
-- Class-based component
+  - Helpers
-- Local assignment
+  - Modifiers
+- Wrapping using the handlebars with a `<template>` tag

 ---
 layout: four-sections